Potsdam Institute for Climate Impact Research

 The Potsdam Institute for Climate Impact Research (PIK, Potsdam-Institut für Klimafolgenforschung) is a German government-funded research institute addressing crucial scientific questions in the fields of global change, climate impacts, and sustainable development.
 Ranked among the top environmental think tanks worldwide, it is one of the leading research institutions and part of a global network of scientific and academic institutions working on questions of global environmental change.
 It is a member of the Leibniz Association, whose institutions perform research on subjects of high relevance to society.

+Heads of the institute are Ottmar Edenhofer, Johan Rockström and Bettina Hörstrup.

 History

 PIK was founded in 1992 by Hans Joachim Schellnhuber, who became the institute's first director.
 In 2018 he was succeeded by two joint directors—the climate economist Ottmar Edenhofer, and Earth scientist Johan Rockström, formerly director of the Stockholm Resilience Centre.
 About 400 people work at the institute that is located on Potsdam's historic Telegrafenberg.
 Researchers from the natural and social sciences analyze the Earth system, assess climate risks and develop policies and solution pathways towards a manageable climate future.